ray-project/ray/doc/source/cluster/running-applications/job-submission/index.md

 (jobs-overview)=

-# Ray Jobs
+# Ray Job Submission

 Once you have deployed a Ray cluster (on [VMs](vm-cluster-quick-start) or [Kubernetes](kuberay-quickstart)), you are ready to run a Ray application!

-The recommended way to run a Ray application on a Ray Cluster is to use *Ray Jobs*.
+The recommended way to run a Ray application on a Ray Cluster is to use *Ray Job Submission*.
-Ray Jobs allow you to submit locally developed applications to a remote Ray Cluster for execution.
+Ray Job Submission allows you to submit locally developed applications to a remote Ray Cluster for execution.
 It simplifies the experience of packaging, deploying, and managing a Ray application.

-A Ray Job consists of:
+When using Ray Job Submission, a Ray Job consists of:
 1. An entrypoint command, like `python my_script.py`.
 2. A [runtime environment](runtime-environments), which specifies the application's file and package dependencies.